 As unlikely it may seem, I wouldn’t want someone to just steal my external drive, mount it on their computer, and just go through all my backup data on it.
 (Although, I’m quite sure my Time Machine backups are also encrypted on their own.)

 Although optional, I still recommend we encrypt the drives before we format.
-For that, we’ll use cryptsetup
+For that, we’ll use cryptsetup to format both volumes, which is basically an encrypted wrapper for the actual ext4 volumes we’ll format in later:

 cryptsetup luksFormat --type luks1 --cipher aes-cbc-plain --key-size 256 --hash sha1 --iter-time 500 /dev/sde1

-Repeat the above for the second drive, e.g. /dev/sde2
+Repeat the above for the second drive, e.g. /dev/sde2.

 If you still don’t want to encrypt the partitions, you may skip to Format the volumes below.